 Fortuna has a city that allows you to build new kit guns with resources collected, as well as Moa companions that follow you around into battle, spouting quips as they assist in the enemy slaughter.
 Fishing is also back with new fauna to ensnare on your new EMP-based fishing rod, with 14 species that you can hunt down.

 Also included at the same time, but not intrinsically linked with the Fortuna area is the 37th warframe called the “Garuda”.
+You can find out how to create this frame in our Warframe Garuda guide.
 It’s named after a legendary bird-like creature in various mythologies, and is seen as a “kite-like figure” that serves as a mount of the Hindu god Vishnu or a dharma-protector/Astasena in Buddhism, and an important figure in Jain mythology.

 However that’s where the similarities end as the Garuda seems to be a bladed figure that inflicts damage on itself while using enemy blood to restore health.
 Its first ability grabs an enemy and rips them into a husk, before draining their blood to act as a shield that deflects incoming fire from in front of you.
 This shield can be thrown at enemies to inflict damage.